IvanKaziev/first-repository/README.md

 <h1>The Wheel of Fortune</h1>

 This game is called "The Wheel of Fortune".
 The program chooses a word from a list and you try to guess it.
-During the game, the program will sometimes talk to you.
+During the game, the program will periodically tell you about something.

 **Rules**
  1. You can only make a mistake 20 times.
- 2. You can only enter Russian single letter or the whole letter at once.
+ 2. Only single Russian letter or the whole word with a capital letter are counted.
- 3. If you enter a russian letter that isn't present in the hidden word, then the number of attempts decreases
+ 3. If you enter a russian letter that isn't in the hidden word, then the number of attempts decreases
  4. You can ask the program to help you by entering /help.
 This command will give information about other commands that can help you.
  5. You can't enter empty lines.
 Otherwise, the program will react accordingly.

 So, you have launched the game.
 At first you will see some text.
-After it there will be a line consisting only of characters "?"
+After it there will be a line consisting only of signs "?"
 In each place of these characters is a letter, that you have to guess.
 You enter one russian letter at a time.
-If you guessed the letter right, then the message about it and the letters you have already guessed will be displayed in the line with characters "?".
+If you guessed the letter right, then the message about it and the letters you have already guessed will be displayed in the line with signs "?".
 Otherwise, the program will tell you about your mistake and the number of attempts will be reduced.
 Sometimes it happens that with each new guessed letter, you understand less and less what word the program has chosen.
 For such cases, there is the /help command, which will give information about other commands that can help you.